 - Information related to students’ interactions with Research Network, such as the type of content viewed on Research Network.

-We will never use this information to build a personal profile of a student other than to facilitate scientific services.
+We will never use this information to build a personal profile of a student other than to facilitate our scientific services, which support educational/school purposes.

 How does Character Lab use and disclose personally identifiable information collected through Research Network?